What are meditation sounds? How to use sounds in mindfulness practice

 In fact, when the mind is paying full attention to one thing, it’s less likely to notice or be disturbed by another.
 For example, if you’re fully engrossed in an activity such as reading, music, games or exercise, you can happily ignore what’s going on around you.
 When you engage in meditation, on the other hand, it can feel as if the mind finds itself with so much space that it notices every little itch, thought and sound.
 Rest assured that with practice, the mind learns that it can perceive such happenings without being distracted by them.
 We’re back to training in noticing, letting go, and coming back to the breath or other meditation support.

 In Asia, there are advanced meditators who place themselves in particularly noisy, agitated surroundings in order to test the stability of their practice.
-There is a true story about a meditation yogi practicing in a bustling, crowded train station in India, which if you’ve ever been there you realize is one of the most distracting places on earth.
-The fellow was seated on a mat in the middle of a busy platform.
-It was very impressive to see that the yogi was able to continue his practice without a hiccup while porters, passengers, tea sellers and food hawkers went about their frenzied business.
-This is proof that you do not need peace and calm to be mindful and practice meditation.
+We heard about a yogi who would meditate on a mat in the middle of a busy platform in a bustling, crowded train station in India.
+These stations are notoriously hectic and chock full of distractions.
+Apparently, the yogi was able to continue his practice without a hiccup while porters, passengers, tea sellers and food hawkers went about their frenzied business.
+He was living proof that even if the circumstances aren’t what we’d consider ideal, it’s still possible to be mindful and practice meditation once you’ve got the hang of it.

 Ambient sound meditation